WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the signing phase?
-Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the coin join transaction with all the registered inputs, the anonset outputs, and the change outputs.
+Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, and the change outputs.
 He sends this transaction to all the Alice's of this round.
 Each Alice verifies that: [i] the committed round Hash is equal to the hash of all the inputs in the proposed transaction; and [ii] her inputs and outputs are correctly included.
 Then she signs the transaction with the private keys of her inputs.
 Alice sends the uniqueld, the signature and the input index to the coordinator, who then verifies this information.

 The signing phase ends when the coordinator has all the valid signatures for all the registered inputs.

 ### What is happening in the broadcasting phase?
-The coin join transaction is successfully built and signed, and it is now ready to be [broadcasted](https://github.com/nopara73/zerolink#transaction-broadcasting) to the peers of the Bitcoin network.
+The CoinJoin transaction is successfully built and signed, and it is now ready to be [broadcasted](https://github.com/nopara73/zerolink#transaction-broadcasting) to the peers of the Bitcoin network.
 The coordinator sends this transaction over the tor network to a random full node, and from there it is gossiped to other nodes and miners.
-Wasabi is saving on mining fees by setting a confirmation target of roughly 12 hours, but you can re-register unconfirmed anonset outputs for the next round of coin join.
+Wasabi is saving on mining fees by setting a confirmation target of roughly 12 hours, but you can re-register unconfirmed anonset outputs for the next round of CoinJoin.

 ## Hardware Wallet